 So how do you get down?

 That little obelisk is the way.
 It is about 4-5 inches wide, 3 feet tall, and wobbles slightly.
-Directly on the other side of it is one of those 20' drops.
-Keeping in mind the lack of anything at all to grip and the sand as it slopes away and this was a really difficult little spot to put much faith in.
+Directly on this side of it is one of those 20' drops.
+On the lit side is a small window of a landing spot that slopes quickly into another deep drop off to the left.
+Keeping in mind the lack of anything at all to grip and the sand as it slopes away and this was a really tricky little spot to put much faith in.
 I took extra time to evaluate almost every step.
-The plan ended up with me scooching down, sitting on the ledge next to the obelisk, then bridging with my feet walking down the wall until I could reach the obelisk.
+The plan ended up with me scooching down, sitting on the ledge next to the obelisk, then bridging with my feet walking down the wall like Spider-man until I could reach the obelisk.
 This was the safest and most reliable thing I could come up with.

 The obelisk to drop down onto (or climb up on, if you came the other way).